lsmaker/LSMaker/README.md

 **Description**: This procedure performs the basic initializations needed by the LSMaker Arduino platform.
 It is important that this method is **ALWAYS** called at the very beginning of your project's `void setup()` procedure.

 - `bool addModule(LSMakerModule *module, unsigned long period = 0)`:
 **Description**: This method subscribes the LSMakerModule instance received to the LSMaker system scheduler.
-If no period value is provided the LSMaker scheduler will call the module's *execute()* module as soon as possible (63.5us).
-Otherwise, if period value is provided (in milliseconds), the LSMaker scheduler will call the *execute()* method when the period time has passed since the last call to the module's *execute()* method.
+If no period value is provided the LSMaker scheduler will call the module's *execute()* module as soon as possible (62.5us).
+Otherwise, if period value is provided (in microseconds), the LSMaker scheduler will call the *execute()* method when the period time has passed since the last call to the module's *execute()* method.
 **Return value**: True is returned if the module has been successfully subscribed to the LSMaker scheduler.
 Otherwise, false is returned.

 - `bool removeModule(LSMakerModule *module)`: